Stepan Fyodorovich Apraksin: Early life

 Apraksin the Elder fought under Münnich against the Turks and rose rapidly to the rank of General.
 He was present at the taking of Ochakov in 1737 and brought to the Russian capital news about the capture of Khotin in 1739.
-Several years later, he led a Russian embassy to Persia.
+Several years later, he led the Russian embassy to Persia.

 Politics

 At the Russian court Apraksin became one of the keenest opponents of both the pro-Prussian party and of Count Lestocq.
 He was one of the few devoted supporters of Chancellor Aleksey Bestuzhev, who ensured Apraksin's promotion to Field Marshal and appointment to command the Russian army on the outbreak of the Seven Years' War in 1756.

 Seven Years' War

 The next year Apraksin took up the overall command of the army invading Prussia and won the Battle of Gross-Jägersdorf on 30 August 1757, albeit with heavy losses.
 The Russian court, upon receiving news of the victory, expected Apraksin to overrun all of Prussia.
 Instead, on hearing that Empress Elizabeth had suffered a severe relapse in health, Apraksin crossed the Neman River and returned to Russia, intending to support the heir to the throne (the future Peter III of Russia, who represented the interests of Frederick II of Prussia) in the event of the Empress's death.
 According to another interpretation, he was recalled by Bestuzhev whose enemies plotted his downfall.